The park is over 800

 Highway heading to the coast and Dangriga.

-The Inland Blue Hole & St Herman's Cave National Park makes a good stopover for those on a Jungle Ruins & Reef Package and for those coming from Placencia or heading there from San Ignacio.
+The Inland Blue Hole & St Herman's Cave National Park makes a good stopover for those coming from The Stann Creek District and Hopkins or heading south from the San Ignacio area.